ErpNetDocs/tech/modules/crm/marketing/bonus-programs/index.md

 **Currently, two types of bonuses are supported:**
 - Product – Аdds a sales order line with a free product.
 Works as follows: If all conditions are met, a new line with the bonus product is created.
 The quantity in the line is determined by the values of the bonus program fields *For Each* and *Bonus Product Quantity*.
 For Example: if there is a bonus program with a product 'Pencil', which is offered as a gift for each 10 ordered books, then if in the sale order there are 30 notebooks, a bonus row with 3 pencils will be created.
 The line amount is '0.00'.
 In the line field *Bonus program* there is information about the name of the bonus program that is currently applied .
-- Discount – Calculates a percentage discount for a specific sales order line.
-Works as follows: To all lines that meet the conditions, standard discount applies, which is defined in the bonus program.
+- Discount – Sets a percentage discount for a specific sales order line.
+Works as follows: To all lines that meet the conditions, the standard discount percent **is replaced** by the value set in the ‘Bonus Line Discount Percent’ field.
+- Cascade discount – Sets a percentage discount for a specific sales order line.
+Works as follows: To all lines that meet the conditions, the value set in the ‘Bonus Line Discount Percent’ field **is applied after** the standard discount percent.
+So, the standard discount percent is calculated as follows: Standard Discount = 1 - (1 – Line Standard Discount Percent) * (1 - Bonus Line Discount Percent).
 Bonus programs do not apply to lines with zero quantity.

 A bonus type is required for each bonus program.
 Both bonus types can not be used simultaneously.

 |Data fields:|Description:
 |:----|:----|
-|Bonus Action|Specifies the type of the bonus – a product or a discount.
+|Bonus Action|Specifies the type of the bonus – a product, a discount or a cascade discount.
 |Bonus Product|The product that the customer receives for free, if the conditions of the bonus program are met.
 The field is required when there is value in Bonus Product.
 |Bonus Product Quantity|The quantity of the bonus product.
 The field is required if there is a value in Bonus Product.
 |Bonus Product Quantity Unit|The measurement unit of the bonus quantity of the product.
 The field is required if there is a value in Bonus Product.